ma68foysal/todo-list/README.md

 Make your changes.
 Submit a pull request.
 Credits
-This project was created by [Your Name].
+This project was created by Foysal Ahmed.

 License
 This project is open source and available under the MIT License.